rundel/ghclass/README.md

 ## Tools for managing github class organization accounts

-This R package is designed to enable instructors to efficiently manage their courses on GitHub.
+This package is designed to enable instructors to efficiently manage their courses on GitHub.
 It has a wide range of functionality for managing organizations, teams, repositories, and users on GitHub and helps automate most of the tedious and repetitive tasks around creating